ELECTRICAL MATTERS

 In addition to getting the machine to work with the minimum of effort, using an inverter in conjunction with the machine’s own belt or gear-driven spindle drive will give an even greater spread of speeds.
 For example, an inverter conversion recently seen on a Boxford lathe altered the bottom speed from 40 to 5 r.p.m. and the top from 1450 to 2000 r.p.m. - the same as the now very hard-to-find version fitted with the maker's original "high-speed" pulley set.

-A word of caution: many inverters have an “over-speed” function than can allow spindles to be run at revolutions far in excess of the maker’s original intentions.
-In addition chucks are always limited in how fast they can be spun, especially large ones; being made of cast iron they will eventually burst and the clamping force of the jaws also weakens as the speed rises.
+A word of caution: many inverters have an "over-speed" function than can allow spindles to be run at revolutions far in excess of the maker's original intentions.
+In addition, chucks mounted on the headstock spindle are always limited in how fast they can be spun, especially large ones as these, often made of cast iron, will eventually burst - and the clamping force of the jaws also weakens as the speed rises.

 Some practical aspects of using an inverter